Luca-Muratori/vpc-terraform/README.md

 -created a tf state file, in order to store the configuration on a remote backend S3 -create modules in order to have each service in a separate subdirectory -done point 2 'VPC Configuration'
+-make that if the github action to create the vpc is launched, now thanks to an if statement
+    it won't rerun again all the jobs for the creations, make it less resources demanding and fast